CMU-CREATE-Lab/create-lab-visual-programmer/README.md

 # Create-Lab-Visual-Programmer
 The CREATE Lab Visual Programmer application.

+The Create Lab Visual Programmer is a simple IDE for programming the [Hummingbird Robot](http://www.hummingbirdkit.com/).
+The Visual Programmer uses a story-boarding approach to programming that is quick and easy to learn.
+The interface allows you to rapidly create expressions  by selecting outputs and setting them on or off.
+Once several expressions have been built, you can create a sequence that uses these expressions to make a program.

+The Visual Programmer requires Java SE 6 or higher to run.

-This branch is devoted to bugfixes from Birdbrain Technologies LLC
+This branch is devoted to bugfixes from Birdbrain Technologies LLC.
+See below for a list of bugs that have been fixed/features that have been added.

-Bugs Fixed/Features Added:
+Bugs Fixed:
   * **CM** Issue [#192](/../../issues/192) is dealt with in this branch.
 This was fixed by [C3M20](https://github.com/C3M20) (Cristina Morales).
 Projects are now zip files stored inside of a folder.
   * **BP** Issue [#188](/../../issues/188) & [#186](/../../issues/186): Files starting with numbers are now okay.
 A letter is prepended onto the start automatically
   * **BP** Issue [#196](/../../issues/196): Sequences can now be reordered with arrows that move blocks up or down.